sashi0034/angel-lsp/README.md

 The following features are currently under development:

 - Detailed AngelScript features: Support for `import` is still incomplete.
-- Enhanced Type Checking: Current support for handlers and const is limited.
+- Enhanced Type Checking: Current support for handles and const is limited.

 # Other Clients